 What we don’t: Collapsible design lacks structure.

-ICEMULE’s Pro above is our favorite backpack-style cooler, but those who don’t need the shoulder straps can save some cash with their similarly built Classic.
-We like the mid-range Medium 15L model best: It’s nicely sized for a quick afternoon outing or full-day adventure, includes a strong and well-cushioned strap for cross-body carry, and shares the impressively durable and fully waterproof build of the Pro model above.
-Water sports enthusiasts will also appreciate the integrated air valve near the top, which allows you to add extra air to the insulation layer to increase buoyancy (ICEMULE claims it will float even when full).
+Icemule is a cooler specialist with a competitive selection of soft-sided and backpack offerings, and their flagship Classic series was quick to win us over.
+We like the mid-range Medium 15L model best: It’s nicely sized for a quick afternoon outing or full-day adventure, includes a strong and well-cushioned strap for crossbody carry, and has a robust, dry bag-like build that should withstand just about all the scratches, scrapes, and tussles that crop up outdoors.
+Water sports enthusiasts will also appreciate the integrated air valve near the top, which allows you to add extra air to the insulation layer to increase buoyancy (Icemule states it will float even when full, although we haven't tested that claim).
 And when it’s time to pack up, the same valve can be used to release air and roll the cooler up for travel.

 Capacity: 30 cans (without ice)